Chris Respress: Professional career

-Miami Valley Silverbacks

-In 2007, Respress quickly jumped at the opportunity to try out for the localindoor football team, the Miami Valley Silverbacks.
+In 2007, Respress quickly jumped at the opportunity to try out for the local indoor football team, the Miami Valley Silverbacks.
 He made the team and played 3 seasons for them starting as a cornerback, and occasionally returning kicks.
 He helped the team to their first ever playoff berth.

 In 2008, he had 47 tackles and 5 interceptions.

-Cincinnati Commandos

 In 2010, Respress left the more local Silverbacks, to join the newly founded Cincinnati Commandos.
 He contributed 16.5 tackles and three interceptions while starting in a defensive backfield that proved to be the league's best, en route to CIFL Championship Game victory.

-Dayton Silverbacks

 In 2011, he returned to the Silverbacks, as the team relocated to Dayton.
 Respress went on to have quite possibly the best season of his indoor football career posting 18.5 tackles, one sack and eight interceptions while leading the Silverbacks to an appearance in the CIFL Playoffs.
 He was named the 2011 CIFL Defensive Player of the Year, while playing for Defensive Coordinator, Lorenzo Styles.